pahud/cdk-remote-stack/README.md

 ## always get the latest stack output

-By default, the `RemoteOutputs` construct will always try to get the latest output from the source stack, you may opt out by setting `alwaysUpdate` to `false` to turn this feature off.
+By default, the `RemoteOutputs` construct will always try to get the latest output from the source stack.
+You may opt out by setting `alwaysUpdate` to `false` to turn this feature off.

 For example: